 To arrange for a free and confidential consultation with respect to any federal or state weapon offense, contact our office at 305-330-1774.

 For complete details about Mr. Petruzzi’s background, expertise, and experience, click here.

-Federal weapons offenses are investigated and prosecuted by various agencies, including the FBI, ATF, IRS, Department of Homeland Security, and the Department of Justice.
-Some common Federal statutes criminalizing weapon offenses include:
+Federal weapons offenses are investigated and prosecuted by various agencies, including the FBI, ATF, IRS, Department of Homeland Security and Department of Justice.
+Some common federal statutes criminalizing weapon offenses include:

 18 USC Sec.
 922 –